 Snowshoeing through a powder-coated landscape is one of the most scenic ways to enjoy the winter, and while it's physically challenging, you don't need to be an endurance athlete to try it out.

 The most intriguing snowshoeing adventures near Toronto this winter dial the atmosphere up by taking place at night.
 You can trek through the heart of a forest with only a head lamp and moonlight to guide you.

-There's actually quite a few places to try out this novel outdoors experience.
+There are actually quite a few places to try out this novel outdoors experience.
 The folks at Scenic Caves Adventures run regular guided nighttime snowshoe hikes, which include passage across their giant suspension bridge (though it's obviously less impressive in the dark).

 Most snowshoe events have rentals on site, but even if they don't, you can rent a pair at Mountain Equipment Co-op before heading out to explore the snowy nocturnal world north of Toronto.